Doctor of Law & Policy, MSc, PMP, licensed: General Contractor, Real Estate Broker, Lean Six Sigma Green Belt, college professor, and keynote speaker

 Overall, modular construction offers a range of advantages for affordable housing projects, including cost-effectiveness, speed, consistency, sustainability, flexibility, reduced site disruption, higher energy efficiency, improved safety, higher quality, and better financing options.
 By leveraging these benefits, modular construction can help make affordable housing more accessible and attainable for a wider range of communities and individuals.

-SURVEY RESULTS
+RESEARCH RESULTS

-What did the subjects say?
+What did the research reveal?

 OBSTACLES TO MODULAR